 Islamic Relief ensures Zakat is used in the most transparent and effective way.
 All our projects are Zakat compliant and target those most in need.
 Islamic Relief uses Zakat in the most effective way possible to relieve the suffering of the world’s most vulnerable people.

 Zakat is used in accordance with religious requirements.
-It can be used in emergency and disaster relief, development projects including water solutions, empowerment of people with disability, poverty alleviation through micro-entrepreneurship as well as food security.
+It can be used in emergency and disaster relief and development projects.
+These projects including water solutions, empowerment of people with disability, poverty alleviation through micro-entrepreneurship as well as food security.
 It’s a promise that we must fulfil to help those in need.
-Your zakat donations through Islamic Relief bring joy to these people, who know that their brothers and sisters all over the world haven’t forgotten them.
+Your Zakat donations through Islamic Relief bring joy to these people.
+As they know that their brothers and sisters all over the world haven’t forgotten them.

-Zakat al-Mal (commonly called “Zakat“) is due when a person’s wealth reaches the nisab amount and can be paid anytime during the year.
-Zakat al-Fitr is paid by the head of the household for each member of the family, before Eid al-Fitr prayer.
-Zakat al-Fitr is estimated at $12 in 2018.
-Please do consult with your local imam or scholar for further clarification and exact amounts as applicable to your circumstances.
+Zakat al-Mal (commonly called “Zakat“) is due when a person’s wealth reaches the Nisab amount.
+It can also be paid anytime during the year.
+On the other hand, Zakat al-Fitr is paid by the head of the household for each member of the family.
+This must be done before Eid al-Fitr prayer.
+For 2024, Zakat al-Fitr is $18.
+Please consult with your local imam or scholar for further clarification and exact amounts as applicable to your circumstances.

 Zakat al-Fitr should be paid on behalf of everyone in the family.
 There are some scholars that recommend that Zakat al-Fitr is also paid on behalf of unborn children after the 120th day of pregnancy, but do not view it as obligatory.
 Most scholars do agree, however, that Zakat al-Fitr should be paid on behalf of the baby after his/her birth.
 Please do consult with your local imam or scholar for further clarification